eddsharks/alx-low_level_programming/0x03-debugging/README.md

-This folder is for debugging in c programming
+This folder is for c debugging